alexbpbdroid/adopt-a-dogJS/README.md

 ## About

-Adopt-a-Dog JS is an interactive map that utilized the petfinder API in order to display information on adoption shelters in the United States for dogs and displays detailed information on their breed, gender, age, etc
+California Canines is an interactive map that utilizes the petfinder API in order to display information on adoption shelters in California for dogs and displays detailed information on their breed, gender, age, etc

 ## Technologies